-- Wire the system as per the supplied wiring schematic found on pages 14 through 16 of this manual. - The fan coil unit is powered through a factory-supplied power cord, but you will need to run 24 volt power wires from the two position terminal block to the field installed enclosed contactor (in plastic housing) to be placed in the condensing unit, or to somewhere adjacent that is easily accessible.
-This can be typical remote interface controller wire or 18 gauge insulated wire. (see Fig.1 and 2 on the following page)
+- Wire the system as per the supplied wiring schematics starting on page 16 of this manual. - The DS025/DS050 fan coil unit is powered through a factory-supplied power cord (for DS025/DS050 models, WGS40/WGS75 is hard connected) but you will need to run 24-volt power wires from the low voltage terminal block on the fan coil to the factory supplied low voltage leads in the condensing unit.
+This can be typical controller wire or 18-gauge insulated wire. (see Fig.1 on the following page)